 1920s Hats & Accessories

 The twenties was a decade that respected tradition.
-Hats served as not only a symbol of respect, but also denoted your social status in a public setting.
-Straw hats are an example of a twenties’ accessory trend that can still be worn today in the right context.
+Hats served as not only a symbol of respect but also denoted your social status in a public setting.
+Straw hats are an example of the twenties’ accessory trend that can still be worn today in the right context.
 Fedoras also earned popularity, as well as driving caps and leather gloves.
 Bow ties were also on trend and were paired accordingly with pocket squares.
 The twenties man also donned knit ties.
 Take inspiration from the knit ties of the twenties and incorporate them with suits and semi-formal attire to add dimension and texture to minimalistic looks.
 Suspenders also enjoyed popularity, so experiment with brightly coloured versions to reference this trend.
 As for the sunglasses, round-shaped frames were on trend and coincidentally have enjoyed a modern revival.